poliva/lightum/README.md

 lightum - MacBook automatic light sensor daemon
 ===============================================

-(c)2011-2012 Pau Oliva Fora - pof[at]eslack(.)org
+&copy; 2011-2012 Pau Oliva Fora - pof[at]eslack(.)org

-lightum is a daemon to control the keyboard brightness and screen backlight on MacBook based laptops.
+Lightum is a daemon to control the keyboard brightness and screen backlight on MacBook based laptops.

 By default it will run in "auto" mode, this means it will read data from the